muhammedabdelkader/HomeQNotifier/README.md

 # HomeQNotifier

-short & smart HomeQ notifier bash script
+short & smart HomeQ notifier bash script.
+I am looking for firsthand apartment to my family on `https://homeq.se/`, and decided to have it somehow automated notify me by new listing based on my search criteria.

 ## Store HomeQNotifier.sh